 Other Biting or Stinging Creatures

 Depending on where you live and the time of year, there may be other creatures to be aware of scorpions in the southwest, jellyfish along the coasts, and even a few venomous spiders.
-Review the educational materials provided by your local poison control center to learn more about other biting and stinging creatures in your area.
+Review the educational materials provided by your local poison center to learn more about other biting and stinging creatures in your area.